rajsnehdeep619/SimonSaysGame/README.md

 # SimonSaysGame
-Simon Says is a Children's game
+Simon Says is a Children's game.